Rule of Thirds: The Definitive Guide & Examples

 Take our Conducting Usability Testing course.

-When designers apply the rule of thirds, they often make a few common mistakes that can diminish the effectiveness of their compositions.
+Here are some common ones.
 One typical error is over-reliance on the grid.
-While the rule of thirds provides a helpful guide, to rigidly place every element along the grid lines or intersections can make a design feel forced or unnatural.
-It's important to use the grid as a guideline rather than a strict rule, allowing some flexibility to achieve the best visual outcome.
+While the rule of thirds does give a helpful guide, to rigidly put every element along the grid lines or intersections can make a design feel forced or unnatural.
+It's important to use the grid as a guideline rather than a strict rule—permitting some flexibility to achieve the best visual outcome.

 Another mistake is to ignore the context of the elements within the design.
 For instance, if a key element like a call-to-action button or a focal image aligns perfectly with a grid intersection but clashes with other important components or text, the overall composition might suffer.
 Designers must consider the interplay between all elements, and ensure they complement rather than compete with each other.

-Finally, some designers forget to consider the viewer's natural reading patterns, which vary from culture to culture.
+Finally, some designers forget to consider the viewer's natural reading patterns.
+Those patterns vary from culture to culture.
 For example, in Western cultures, people typically scan images and text from left to right.
-To place the most significant elements in a design accordingly can enhance readability and engagement.
-Failure to consider these patterns can lead to a disconnect with the audience.
+It can boost the readability—as well as engagement—to place the most significant elements in a design accordingly.
+Not thinking about these patterns can lead to a disconnect with the audience.

 Watch Author and Human-Computer Interaction Expert, Alan Dix explain why it’s important to design with culture in mind: